TheBeautifulOrc/SimpleRFID/README.md

 3. Select `Sketch > Include Library > Add .ZIP Library`
 4. Select the downloaded archive from Step `1`

-You can verify the installation by...
+You can verify the installation by selecting `Sketch > Include Library`.
+There should be a new entry in the menu with the name `SimpleRFID`.

 ## First Steps